Splinter-ben/Gigs/README.md

-his NodeJS application allows to seach a developper Twith the language you are looking for
+This NodeJS application allows to seach a developper Twith the language you are looking for

 This app is using Sequelize to connect to a PostgreSQL database